Cluster with Nebula NGC 1931

 Object Description

-NGC 1931 was discovered by Wilhelm Herschel on 4 February 1793.
+NGC 1931 was discovered by William Herschel on 4 February 1793.
 It is a young star cluster, surrounded by a nebula of gas and dust and has partly amorphous, but partly also a filament-like structure.
 The dust nebula surrounds a small cluster of faint stars.
 It resembles a miniature version of the Orion Nebula and is located in a spiral arm of the Milky Way, which is probably an extension of the Perseus arm.
 Distances vary from 1.8 pkc to 2.16 kpc (5870 to 7050 light years).
 The nebula has an angular dimension of 4'x4 'and an integrated brightness of 11.3 mag.
 [196, 219]

 NGC 1931